 Please be advised that as a result of recent State Government amendments to the Planning and Environment Regulations 2015 and the Subdivision (Procedures) Regulations 2011, there has been a state wide increase of planning and subdivision application fees which commenced on 13 October 2016.

-Further information on the updated Planning and Subdivision fees can be obtained from the Department of Environment Land, Water and Planning’s website and the updated fees are available to view here
+Further information on the updated Planning and Subdivision fees can be obtained from the Department of Environment Land, Water and Planning’s website.

 - A full, current copy of the title of the property including any restrictions/covenants listed

 - A new application should have the subject as “New Application – Type of Application and Address”.
 Documents are to be PDF and will be labelled as follows: